 A growing market

 The Mexican stock market still has ample room to grow.
 At present, however, Mexican companies often choose to fund business activity via the debt market, which has left the stock market underdeveloped.
 The lack of a strong development bank and a still-nascent financial market ecosystem, including the role of pension funds in equity investing, have also contributed to this.
 But the situation is gradually improving.
-The government is attempting to modernize the Stock Exchange Act to encourage more companies to join capital markets.
+The government is attempting to modernise the Stock Exchange Act to encourage more companies to join capital markets.
 At the same time, it's taking steps to increase compulsory contributions to pension funds.
-This should drive increases in pension funds' assets under management, resulting in greater allocation to domestic equities.
+This should drive increases in pension funds’ assets under management, resulting in greater allocation to domestic equities.

 Only time will tell whether the increased investment in Mexico is here to stay or merely a side-effect of a strong US economy.
 Either way, companies on the ground are benefiting from the optimism and dynamism of the Mexican economy.
 Next year, political risks and uncertainties could arise from the US and Mexican elections.
-Whoever wins in Mexico will have to work hard to capitalize on the opportunity that nearshoring presents.
+Whoever wins in Mexico will have to work hard to capitalise on the opportunity that nearshoring presents.